Approximating Feynman Integrals Using Complete Monotonicity and Stieltjes Properties: Stieltjes functions and Feynman integrals

-\item \textit{Case (2): $0 < e < 1$.} This is relevant for example in dimensional regularization.
-Starting again from the integrand of eq. (\ref{eq:Feynmanschematic}), we employ the identity
+one verifies eq. (\ref{eq:herglotz}), and therefore $I(x)$ is a Stieltjes function. \item \textit{Case (2): $0 < e < 1$.} This is relevant for example in dimensional regularization.
+We employ the identity

 Comparing this to eq. \eqref{eq:Stieltjesdefinition}, we see that $(A x+B)^{-e}$ is a Stieltjes function for $0<e<1$, with $ A>0, B>0$.
 Since the space of Stieltjes functions is convex \cite{Bender}, the subsequent integrations over the Feynman parameters in eq. (\ref{eq:Feynmanschematic}) preserve this property.
-Hence, $I(x)$ is a Stieltjes function. \end{itemize} To summarize, we have proven the following theorem.
+Hence, $I(x)$ is a Stieltjes function. \end{itemize} \end{enumerate} This concludes the proof of the Stieltjes property for planar Feynman integrals, subject to the condition $0<e \le 1$.